 So, what type of “mathematical” equations and puzzles are miners solving?
 Quite a few.

-For example, Proof-of-Work miners are using computational resources to typically solve hashes, to verify the ultimate legitimacy of transactions (and prevent infamous double-spending) and ensure a distributed trustless consensus – meaning the riddance of a middle or trusted third-party to execute a function.
+For example, Proof-of-Work miners are using computational resources to typically solve hashes, verify the ultimate legitimacy of transactions (and prevent the infamous double-spending) and ensure a distributed trustless consensus – meaning the riddance of a middleman or trusted third-party to execute a function.
 Below are just some of the known Proof-of-Work functions executed by miners:

 And, as the network grows and garners more users and data, the mathematical equations become harder, ultimately needing more hashing power to solve them.

-At present, the Ethereum blockchain follows the longstanding and established Proof-of-Work consensus mechanism, so let’s take a look at how exactly Ethereum mining occurs in the next section.
+At present, the Ethereum network utilizes both the longstanding and established Proof-of-Work consensus mechanism alongside its new Proof-of-Stake counterpart via the Bitcoin Chain.
+Since this article is about mining let’s take a look at how exactly Ethereum mining occurs in the next section.

 Still confused about what Proof-of-Work is and how it functions in the facilitation and validation of transactions?
 Check out our ultimate guide to Bitcoin, where we break down Satoshi’s white paper and original idea behind PoW.